cbib/TraceGroomer/README.md

 [![bioconda package](https://img.shields.io/conda/v/bioconda/tracegroomer)](https://anaconda.org/bioconda/tracegroomer)

 TraceGroomer is a solution for formatting and normalising _isotope-labeled_ (a.k.a _Tracer_) _Metabolomics_ given file(s),
-to produce the .csv files which are ready for [DIMet](https://github.com/cbib/DIMet) tool.
+to produce the tabular files which are ready for [DIMet](https://github.com/cbib/DIMet) tool.

 Not only one, but several input formats are accepted by TraceGroomer!: these input formats are described in detail